 ^{13.} The Portuguese weekly radio jazz programming it was distributed as follows.
 On Wednesdays, in the Rádio Clube Português at 5 pm the "Hot Club" programme produced by Luís Villas-Boas.
-On Fridays, in the Rádio Universidade at 6.30 pm the "Jazz, esse desconhecido" programme ("Jazz, that unknown") produced by Luís Filipe Monteiro, in the Radio Miramar at 8.30 pm the "Jazz" programme produced by Manuel Nobre, and in the Rádio Voz de Lisboa at 00.30 am the "Jam-Session" programme produced by Fernando Laidley Pelayo.
-Later, after the foundation of the University Jazz Club, it also started on Wednesdays at 10 pm the "O Programa do CUJ" programme (lit.
+On Fridays, in the Rádio Universidade at 6.30 pm the "Jazz, esse desconhecido" programme ("Jazz, that unknown") produced by Luís Filipe Monteiro, in the Radio Miramar at 8.30 pm the "Jazz" programme produced by Manuel Nobre, and in the Rádio Voz de Lisboa at 00.30 am the "Jazz Club, it also started on Wednesdays at 10 pm the "O Programma do CUJ" programme (it.
 "The CUJ Programme") produced by Raul Vaz Bernardo and José Duarte.